bmourad01/lang-n-change/README.md

 [4] Matteo Cimini and Jeremy G. Siek.
 2017.
 Automatically generating the dynamic semantics of gradually typed languages.
 In Proceedings of the 44th ACM SIGPLAN Symposium on Principles of Programming Languages (POPL 2017).
 Association for Computing Machinery, New York, NY, USA, 789–803.
 DOI:https://doi.org/10.1145/3009837.3009863

 [5] Bierman, G., Parkinson, M.J., & Pitts, A. (2003).
 MJ: An imperative core calculus for Java and Java with effects. https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-563.pdf

+[6] Benjamin Mourad and Matteo Cimini.
+2020.
+A Declarative Gradualizer with Language Transformations.
+In IFL 2020: Proceedings of the 32nd Symposium on Implementation and Application of Functional Languages (IFL 2020).
+Association for Computing Machinery, New York, NY, USA, 44–54.
+DOI:https://doi.org/10.1145/3462172.3462190